If you’re keen to cut for a cause, this is what you need to know before chopping your locks.

 Do your research:

 There are countless non-profits and charities creating wigs to help specific causes around the world.
-Though Hong Kong doesn’t have dedicated organisations (and the CancerLink has stopped accepting hair donations), you can easily mail it overseas.
+Though Hong Kong doesn’t have dedicated wig-creating organisations (and Hong Kong’s CancerLink has stopped accepting hair donations), you can easily mail it overseas.
 Certain places don’t accept overseas hair donations, so consult websites beforehand.
 Charity’s objectives and hair requirements vary, so sticking to the requirements is the best way to make sure that your hair gets put to good use.
-For example, an 8 inch donation is too short for Locks of Love but suitable for Pantene Beautiful Lengths.
+For example, an 8 inch donation is too short for Locks of Love (USA) but suitable for Pantene Beautiful Lengths (USA).
 And if your hair is dyed, Locks of Love (USA) and Little Princess Trust (UK) are two main charities that accept treated hair.
 Many hair donations end up unsuitable, and since this is generally at the discretion of the wig makers, organisations can’t let you know whether your hair ultimately goes towards creating a wig.
 Unsuitable hair is often sold, with funds going towards the making of hairpieces.
-With the controversy around this in recent months, it’s worth investing where the funds go before making your final decision.
+With the controversy around this in recent years, it’s worth checking where the funds go before making your final decision.
 With that in mind, if you feel it would be more beneficial for you to donate funds directly, this is generally welcome by organisations across the board.

 What to know about the process: